planetfederal/qgis-milstd2525-plugin/README.md

 A generator of markers from SIDC codes can be found [here](http://spatialillusions.com/unitgenerator.html)

-This tool is useful for checking that markers are correctly rendered and the SDIC codes are being correctly interpreted.
+This tool is useful for checking that markers are correctly rendered and the SIDC codes are being correctly interpreted.

 ---